 All full-time employees may take up to three days of paid excused absence and use sick leave or other leave if more time is needed from work in the event of the death of a family member.

 "Family" means a husband, wife, child (natural, foster, step, adopted), parent (natural, step of adoptive), grandmother, grandfather, grandchild, sister, brother, niece, nephew, aunt, uncle or in-laws in the same degree of relationship as listed above, or Domestic Partner or an individual for whom the employee has legal custody.

 If additional time off is requested and approved, it may be charged to vacation leave, personal leave, compensatory time or leave without pay.

 Leave of Absence without Pay

-Full-time System employees may apply for a leave of absence without pay (LWOP) for personal, family, or other reasons.
+Full-time Lone Star College employees may apply for a leave of absence without pay (LWOP) for personal, family, or other reasons.
 If employees request LWOP for situations not covered by other System leave provisions, the request will be evaluated on a case-by-case basis.
 The decision to grant such leave will be made in the best interest of the System.
 The length of employment and the employee's evaluation records are all valid factors in determining whether or not to grant such leave.

 Military Professional Leave